okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-id-tokens/overview/index.md

 - Retrieve and parse your Okta JSON Web Keys (JWK), which should be checked periodically and cached by your application.
 - Decode the ID token, which is in JSON Web Token format
-- Verify the signature used to sign the ID token [Verify the Token's Signature](/authentication-guide/tokens/verifying-token-signature/)
+- Verify the signature used to sign the ID token
 - Verify the claims found inside the ID token

 ### Retrieve The JSON Web Key Set